-The number of workplace death incidents in Singapore increased in 2015 (66, up from 60 in 2014265).
-With another increase in early 2016 of 6 deaths relative to the same period in 2015, the MOM have imposed a stricter punishment regime.
-On 12 May 2016, Ministry of Manpower ("MOM") raised the minimum time for companies ordered to stop work from two to three weeks to resolve the issues, and would be unable to employ new foreign workers until the safety issues have been remediated.266 These measures by MOM will ultimately affect the bottom-line of companies as well as potential reputational losses due to delays in deadlines.
+Ministry of Manpower (MOM) has raised the minimum time for companies ordered to stop work from two to three weeks3 to resolve the issues.
+Such companies would be unable to employ new foreign workers until the safety issues have been remediated.
+These measures by MOM will ultimately affect the bottom-line of companies as well as potential reputational losses due to delays in deadlines.